boltops-tools/pipedream/docs/_docs/dsl/pipeline/prefix-and-suffix.md

 nav_order: 14
 ---

-Somewhat interesting options are the `codebuild_prefix` and `codebuild_suffix` option.
+The `codebuild_prefix` and `codebuild_suffix` options are experimental and may be removed in the future.
 These options affect the `codebuild` method and allow you to remove some duplication in the pipeline declaration.

 ## Example